freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/sum-all-primes.md

 # --description--

-Un <dfn>número primo</dfn> es un número entero mayor que 1 con sólo dos divisores: 1 y el propio número.
-Por ejemplo, 2 es un número primo porque sólo es divisible entre 1 y 2.
-Por el contrario, 4 no es primo ya que es divisible entre 1, 2 y 4.
+A <dfn>prime number</dfn> is a whole number greater than 1 with exactly two divisors: 1 and itself.
+For example, 2 is a prime number because it is only divisible by 1 and 2.
+In contrast, 4 is not prime since it is divisible by 1, 2 and 4.

 Reescribe `sumPrimes` para que devuelva la suma de todos los números primos que sean menores o iguales a num.